dbzIndia/MiscCoding/README.md

 ==========

 Misc
-- This project is a for general use.
-This is a bunch of alogirthms useful for everyone.
+- This project is for general tech interview.
 -